BrianDehlinger/SparkSentiment/README.md

 -Dash - for dashboard visualization creation
 -AWS may be utilized to access broader resources.

-First step is a rapid prototype of a tutorial with no spark.
-ElasticSearch and Kibana will be used for visualization.

 The rapid prototype was a success and was done using a tutorial.
 The program at this moment takes a hardcoded input to search as a term on Twitter.
 The results are then fed to elasticsearch on a docker container.
 The data is then fed to Kibana for visualization in real time.
 The program is fully functional.

 Now the goals are:

 1) Adding more interesting natural language processing capabilities with NLTK and other natural language processign toolkits.
 2) Comparing Kibana and Plotly/Dash
+3) Visualize data on all of the national parks in the United States in real time on a Dashboard.
+This is challenging because there are a